 During and post-graduate school, Kristin gained clinical experience working within multiple school districts in California.
 Prior to joining the AHSS team, Kristin spent more than three years working as a research coordinator at the Center for Interdisciplinary Brain Sciences Research at Stanford University School of Medicine.
 Here, she managed research studies focused on understanding the pathogenesis of severe problem behavior shown by individuals with genetic disorders.

 Throughout and beyond our expansion into Michigan, Kristin has continuously provided support and a strong sense of teamwork and community.
 Needless to say, she’s an invaluable member of the AHSS family!

 Lynnae M., BCBA – CO Lead

 Lynnae has nearly six years experience working with children and adolescents with Autism as a BCBA, Mental Health Therapist, Behavioral Therapist and Care Provider.
-She was recently a BCBA for North Shore Pediatric Therapy and is a volunteer at GiGi’s Playhouse.
+She was recently a BCBA for North Shore Pediatric Therapy and a volunteer at GiGi’s Playhouse.

 She has created and updated Verbal Behavior and Discrete Trial Training programs and provided ABA services to those with Autism and related disabilities.
 Lynnae also has training in sign language.

 Lynnae holds a BS in Psychology with a minor in Child Development and Family Science from North Dakota State University in Fargo, ND, and an MS in Educational Psychology – Community Counseling from University of Wisconsin-Milwaukee in Milwaukee, WI.